 - Slow Computer

 Whycry Ransomware may become a dangerous malware infection one day, but the sample that has hit the web recently seems more like a work in progress.
-This means that if you find out that this ransomware program has infiltrated your system, you may not lose your precious files to encryption.
-We have found that this first sample does not actually encrypt anything because it crashes before it could do so.
-The source code does target almost 200 extensions, which means that a finished version can strike you hard.
+This means that if you find out that this ransomware program has infiltrated your system, you may not lose your precious files to encryption after all.
+We have found that even the updated sample does not actually encrypt anything.
+The first version crashed before it could do so and the new version only locks your screen but still no encryption takes place.
+The source code does target almost 200 extensions, which means that a finished version could actually strike you hard.
 If you are infected with this version, you do not need to panic and rush to buy Bitcoins to transfer in exchange for the alleged decryption key; not that we ever advise this.
 You need to know that it is always risky to pay or contact cyber criminals.
 There is a good chance that you will never get the promised key or file recovery software; yet, instead, you may get more infections.
 We advise you to remove Whycry Ransomware immediately even if it does not seem to be dangerous for you at the moment.

 You can infect your computer with this semi-ready ransomware program if you open a spam e-mail that has a malicious attachment.
 This attached file could show up as an image, a video, a document, or even as a .zip archive.
 No matter what file type icon you may see though, it is an executable file that when you run, you initiate this malicious attack.
 This spam could appear to be quite important; therefore, you may open it even if you find it in your spam folder.
 Do not think for a second that just because your incoming mails are filtered, it is totally safe to open any mails.
 You may have noticed that sometimes even official or legitimate mails end up in your spam folder.
 Therefore, it is possible that you go and check this folder on a just in case basis to see what newly received mail could there be.
 If you find a mail about an unpaid invoice, an unsettled parking ticket, and alleged credit card detail issues, you will probably want to see it.
 But we suggest that every time you see a questionable mail, you should contact the sender to find out whether this mail in question was really meant for you.
 This time you are very lucky because you can delete Whycry Ransomware and your files will not be lost like normally.
 Remember that it is essential that you try to prevent such threats from entering your computer because you can easily lose all your personal files in a proper ransomware attack.